Trump to seek $8.6B for wall, setting up budget battle with Dems

 Breaking News Emails

-President Donald Trump on Monday will ask Congress for an additional $8.6 billion to pay for a wall along the southern border with Mexico, officials familiar with the budget request told Reuters.
+President Donald Trump on Monday will ask Congress for an additional $8.6 billion to pay for a wall along the southern border with Mexico, a senior administration official confirmed to NBC News.

-The demand is more than six times what Congress allocated for border projects in each of the past two fiscal years, and slightly more than Trump has corralled by invoking emergency powers this year.
+The demand, part of the administration's budget request for fiscal year 2020, is more than six times what Congress allocated for border projects in each of the past two fiscal years and slightly more than Trump has corralled by invoking emergency powers this year.

 The request faces a steep uphill battle as Democrats, who oppose the wall as unnecessary and immoral, control the House, making the request's passage unlikely.